Samuel-101/ccube/recrutment/cyber security/how-many?/README.md

 echo "Total count of user IDs are: $t"

-stores the data in users.txt  into a variable 'f'.
+line-4:stores the data in users.txt  into a variable 'f'.

-initialize 4 variables k,m,u,h representing the 4 kingdoms .
+line6-9:initialize 4 variables k,m,u,h representing the 4 kingdoms .

-using while loop to read each line of the users.txt which is stored in f.
+line11:using while loop to read each line of the users.txt which is stored in f.

- using if conditional operator and checking if any lines have the required ID.
+line13,17,21,25:using if conditional operator and checking if any lines have the required ID.

- incrementing the value of the variable when if condition is true
+ line14,18,22,26:incrementing the value of the variable when if condition is true

- initialise the vairable f into the loop hich contains users.txt
+line29; initialise the vairable f into the loop hich contains users.txt

- sums up all the value of the variables and stores it into t.
+line31: sums up all the value of the variables and stores it into t.

- printing t
+line33: printing t